-Reuben Duarte is a Land Use Planner at Gresham Savage Nolan & Tilden in Los Angeles, California, where he assists real estate developers in guiding their projects through entitlements, including local permits, regulatory and environmental compliance (CEQA), and stakeholder engagement and outreach.
-Reuben has also written as a contributing editor for the Climate Change Law & Policy Reporter, and occasionally writes for his own blog, Playing with Politics.
+Reuben Duarte is a Land Use Planner at Sheppard Mullin in Los Angeles, California, where he assists real estate developers, property owners, and other business entities in guiding their projects through the entitlement process, including permitting, regulatory and environmental compliance (CEQA), stakeholder engagement, and community outreach.
+Reuben has also written as a contributing editor for the Climate Change Law & Policy Reporter.

-Reuben received his BA in Legal Studies and Sociology from UC Berkeley, and a Master of Urban & Regional Planning from UCLA, where he specialized in transportation planning and policy, and urban design and development.
+Reuben received his BA in Legal Studies and Sociology from UC Berkeley, and a Masters in Urban & Regional Planning from UCLA, where he specialized in transportation planning and policy, and urban design and development.
 His primary areas of interest include: real estate and economic development, urban design, land use and transportation policy, high-speed rail, and political environments.

 In his spare time, Reuben enjoys serving as the Communications Director for the California (UC Berkeley) Alumni Association in Los Angeles.
 Originally from Visalia in California’s Central Valley, he now lives in West Hollywood where he can be found drinking whiskey on a patio somewhere.